FortinetCloudCSE/style-guide/content/20Structure/25VoiceandTone.md

   - **Educational** - Network security professionals seek content that provides them with information, helping them solve problems, overcome challenges, and answer questions.
 While some regional-specific details and examples are important and necessary depending on the content asset, avoid including U.S.-centric examples only whenever possible.
   - **Knowledgeable** - When we write something, we research the subject to gain a comprehensive understanding of the issues and ensure we have corroborating data to back up any claims that we make.
   - **Positive** - Our glass is half full rather than half empty.
 Rather than dwelling on what can go wrong, we are focused on providing answers and solutions to challenges and problems.
+  - **Avoid gatekeeping** - Avoid language that is exclusionary or encourages “gatekeeping.”
+We write for an international audience of developers from a wide range of backgrounds, races, ethnicities, cultures, and experience levels.
+Use the [Open Gates checklist](https://opengates.dev/checklist/) to help ensure you're not excluding others.

 ## Tone